 In 2014, Professor Kuo received the University of South Carolina Michael J. Mungo Graduate Teaching Award.
 She also received the 2014 Social Justice Award given by the University's Office of Equal Opportunity Programs.
 At the law school, Professor Kuo was recognized as Best Classroom Teacher in 2014 and received the 2014 Outstanding Faculty Publication Award.
 In 2008 and 2010, Professor Kuo was voted Outstanding Faculty Member by the student body.
 In 2013, she was selected for inclusion in a study of "Best Law Teachers" along with 25 other law professors nationwide.
 The results of this study appear in the book, What the Best Law Teachers Do, published by the Harvard University Press.

 Professor Kuo served as a Visiting Associate Professor at the University of Alabama School of Law during Fall 2011 and at the University of Iowa College of Law during Spring 2011.
-Previously, Professor Kuo was an Associate Professor at Northern Illinois University College of Law and a Visiting Assistant Professor at the University of Toledo College of Law.
-In 2000, 2002, 2005, and 2006 she was voted Professor of the Year by the Northern Illinois graduating class.
-Before entering academia, she was a Special Assistant United States Attorney with the United States Attorney's Office in Atlanta, Georgia.
+Previously, Professor Kuo was an Associate Professor at Northern Illinois University College of Law where she was voted Professor of the Year in 2000, 2002, 2005, and 2006.
+She also served as a Visiting Assistant Professor at the University of Toledo College of Law.
+Before entering academia, Professor Kuo was a Special Assistant United States Attorney with the United States Attorney's Office in Atlanta, Georgia.
 She also completed two federal judicial clerkships, one with Judge Eugene E. Siler, Jr. of the United States Court of Appeals for the Sixth Circuit and the other with Judge Robert H. Hall of the United States District Court for the Northern District of Georgia.